-Story and photographs by Teodora C. Hasegan
+Story and photography by Teodora C. Hasegan.

 Tusipono Embera is one of the indigenous communities situated along the beautiful Chagres river (the main provider of water for the Panama Canal) in Chagres National Park, approximately one hour from Panama City, the capital of Panama.
 Embera-Wounaan (Choco) represent one of the main indigenous groups in Panama, the others being the Kuna, Ngobe-Bugle (Guayami), Bribri and Naso (Teribe).
 A larger Embera group (almost 48 communities with about 22,000 people) is in Darien, at the border between Colombia and Panama.

 The indigenous group living along Chagres river is made up of six communities (comprising approximately 760 people).
 About sixty people (20 families) live in the village I visited.
 They are very welcoming and friendly: they give tours of their villages, which include rides along the Upper Chagres river in traditional dug-out canoes, walks to beautiful waterfalls surrounded by lush tropical rainforest, performances of traditional music from bamboo flutes and handmade drums, traditional dances, typical meals of patacones (fried plantains) and fried fish, and selling of exquisite handicrafts made out of local plants (palm leaf fibers, carved Cocobolo wood and Tagua seeds).